kaasiel/call-me-maybe/README.md

 - **AI usage**: an AI assistant was used to help think through the token-to-character mapping strategy for the FSM. the FSM and generation loop implementation itself was written and understood by the author, per the subject's AI usage guidelines.

+  ## Bonuses
+  -I implememted a better output printing by useing Ansii color and added a live printing to see in reall time what's the llm doing.
+  -The folder test containing pytest tests also a bonus implemented for this project, testing the solidity of the project